Collection: Rooibos

 Zesty Lemon Rooibos

-The traditional flavour of rooibos with a boost of citrusy notes from the addition of lemongrass, calendula petals and natural flavours.
-Zesty Lemon Rooibos is smooth, well-rounded, and a great choice for a refreshing iced tea.
+The traditional flavour of rooibos with a boost of citrusy notes from lemongrass, calendula petals and natural flavours.
+Zesty Lemon Rooibos is smooth, well-rounded and a great choice for a refreshing iced tea.

 Rooibos Chilli Tea

 A warming mix of premium rooibos tea, chillies, carrot flakes, rosebuds, safflower and peony petals makes for a full and fruity tea with a bit of a kick.
-An aromatic and invigorating brew.
+It is an aromatic and invigorating brew.

 Rooibos Blueberry Tea

-A delicious combination of South African rooibos and honeybush teas blended with blueberries, creamy yoghurt, fennel and delicate cornflower blossoms, makes Rooibos Blueberry Tea a wonderfully unique and refreshing beverage.
+A delicious combination of South African rooibos and honeybush teas blended with blueberries, creamy yoghurt, fennel and delicate cornflower blossoms makes Rooibos Blueberry Tea a unique and refreshing beverage.

 FAQs